 The current Annual Plan formula measures actual net income, return on total capital ("ROTC") and operating funds flow ("OFF") against the approved budgeted amounts for the year for each performance measure.
 Net income, ROTC and OFF performance are weighted 60 percent, 25 percent and 15 percent, respectively.
 The maximum bonus pool is 150 percent of the aggregate standard bonus pool.
 Individual bonus amounts within the authorized pool are determined on a discretionary basis, taking into account specific personal contributions during the year.
-Bonuses earned in the calendar year are paid out in the first quarter of the subsequent year.
-Corporate performance in 1997 exceeded targeted financial goals.
-As a result the bonus pool was established at 111 percent of target and bonuses were awarded on February 20, 1998.
+Bonuses earned in the calendar year are normally paid out in the first quarter of the subsequent year.
+Corporate performance in 1998 was at 78 percent of targeted financial goals, and the bonus pool was set at that level.
+All bonuses were awarded by February 19, 1999.

-For 1997 Mr. Gross' annual bonus payment represented 95 percent of his base salary as of December 31, 1997.
-Under the Annual Plan, as reflected in the Summary Compensation Table on page 17, Mr. Gross was paid \$544,000 in connection with 1997 Company and individual performance.
-Mr. Gross' bonus is competitive with annual incentive compensation paid other executives at comparable forest product and general industry sector companies.
+Under the Annual Plan, as reflected in the Summary Compensation Table on page 18, Mr. Gross was paid \$490,200 in connection with 1998 Company and individual performance and overall performance during his tenure.
+Mr. Gross' 1998 performance bonus was paid on December 23, 1998, in anticipation of his year-end retirement.
+Mr. Gross' bonus is competitive with annual incentive compensation paid other executives at comparable forest-products and general-industry-sector companies.